Flowing Hair, Draped and Capped Bust Half Dimes

 LM-6

-Choice $900 New June 10!
-Steely-Frosted Luster, Rose-Blue Centers, Strictly Original Presentation, CAC Approved.
+Choice $900 Steely-Frosted Luster, Rose-Blue Centers, Strictly Original Presentation, CAC Approved.
 GFRC Pricing Reduction - Yet another 2024 Whitman Baltimore new purchase that immediately spoke to me during its initial inspection.
 Steely-frosted luster has some sparkling traits under a bright light, and most important, is perfectly consistent on both sides.
 Blended rose-blue patina is predominate on the obverse center with the rose hues being a bit more pervasive on the reverse.
 The strike is complete with unabraded surfaces noted under a 10x.
 Overall, this is a charming piece that is a pleasure to view with angled lighting.
 Housed in new large font NGC holder with CAC approval.

 Capped Bust 1832 1832